 If you have an emergency fund tucked away and feel comfortable making another monthly payment on top of your mortgage, a personal loan can be a good option.
 In fact, home furnishings and updates are one of the most common uses for a personal loan.
 Just be prepared to prove to lenders that your debt-to-income ratio will remain below 36%.

 Can you furnish a new home with a $10,000 personal loan?

 A personal loan is a good option for covering new home furnishings.
 Just make sure $10,000 will cover your costs — you can’t add to a personal loan amount after the fact.
 One rule of thumb suggests budgeting 10% to 50% of your home’s price for furnishings and interior updates.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
+NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.